 I felt a tug stop me.

-I made an excuse.
-I pretended I was compassionate and said I felt bad that my girlfriend was alone taking care of her brother while her boyfriend and friends were having fun in each other’s company.
+I made an excuse to leave.
+I appealed to compassion.
+‘My girlfriend is home alone,’ I said.
+‘I should keep her company,’ I said.
 I made my best attempt at masking the pain in my feet until I was out of sight and hobbled my way to her house.

 I did not get away with my crimes.
 It was my fault.
 Like a narcissist who needs the attention, I told someone the story.
 I told my best friend, thinking some form of loyalty and secrecy would keep the story with him until his dying days.
 Given he was a huge drinker even then, I thought those days would not be too far away.
 But no—he found the story hilarious so told everybody around us.
 Including M. Only R found the story amusing.
 The rest scolded me for my utter disregard for other people’s homes and properties.
 As punishment, they barred me from the next few parties.
 My punishment was unjust but I did not appeal it.
 At the very least, I didn’t have to pay to get the door fixed.
 Though I did hear that they had to remove it from its hinges because of me.
 My ankles were punishment enough.
 I did not get them checked.
 My parents called it karma in a way, that it was what I deserved for making a stupid decision.